herbie-fp/herbie/README.md

 We often test Herbie on basic but representative examples with:

-    racket herbie/reports/run.rkt bench/hamming/
+    racket src/reports/run.rkt bench/hamming/

 This takes approximately 15 minutes.
 To run all of the default benchmarks, use:

-    racket herbie/reports/run.rkt bench/
+    racket src/reports/run.rkt bench/

-This can take an hour or more.
+This can take a few hours or more.

 Test results are collected on [uwplse.org](http://herbie.uwplse.org/reports/).